Monolithic vs. Modular

 • Flexibility and Innovation: This architecture allows for more experimentation and adaptability, as changes can be made to individual layers without disrupting the entire system.

-Examples: Airchains, Emerging blockchain solutions and some layer-2 protocols exhibit modular architectures.
+Examples: Airchains, emerging blockchain solutions, and some L2 protocols exhibit modular architectures.

 Monolithic vs. Modular: A Comparative Analysis